documentationfor yFiles for HTML 3.0.0.1

 Visual Studio

-The latest Visual Studio releases come with TypeScript out of the box.
+The latest Visual Studio releases support TypeScript out of the box.
 The TypeScript home page also offers download links for various Visual Studio versions.